 Shakespeare Connect Unit

 Following a heavy science and math unit, our third Connect Unit was a study of Shakespearean poetry and prose.
 The unit aligned with The Shakespeare Theater’s production of Hamlet in their 2018 season.
-MYSA School hosted actors from Shakespeare Theater to do two full day workshops committed to the scene study and analysis of the story of Hamlet and stage combat and blocking techniques.
+Mysa School hosted actors from The Shakespeare Theater to do two full-day workshops committed to the scene study and analysis of the story of Hamlet, as well as stage combat and blocking techniques.